 Thorough antiseptic cleaning of the ear should be carried out prior to acaricidal treatment.
 Antibiotic treatment should be employed if the skin surface is colonised by bacteria.

 Depending on the treatment chosen, application may have to be repeated at intervals to eliminate the infestation.
 In multi-animal households and kennels it is advisable to treat all in-contact animals.
-Affected animals should be handled with gloves to prevent rare transmission to humans.

 Mites in external ear canal